aws-samples/ddl-deployment-for-amazon-rds/README.md

 ## Seeing it in action

 Want to see how this works in action and deploy it in your own account?
-Follow through with the steps elicited below
+Follow through with the steps elicited below:

 ### Pre-requisites
 * Since this is a [TypeScript](https://www.typescriptlang.org/) CDK project, you should have [npm](https://www.npmjs.com/) installed (which is the package manager for TypeScript/JavaScript).